 The report went on to say that those who knew Nida saw her as a lady who lived a simple life, and that she did not go around like she was cradling a huge secret who would always look over her shoulder.

 They argued that if she was indeed involved in that shady business, she could not have been soft and easy.

-The authorities reported it appeared that it was suicide and they found evidence in his room that indicated that Strunk took his own life.
+The authorities reported it appeared to be suicide and they found evidence in his room that indicated Strunk took his own life.

 In July 2002, Strunk was charged by the National Bureau of Investigation as the mastermind of Nida’s murder, but he managed to leave for the U.S. five months earlier before being charged.